Visual Sensor Pose Optimisation Using Visibility Models for Smart Cities: GRADIENT-BASED SENSOR POSE OPTIMISATION

-where $[u_sd_s \ v_sd_s \ d_s]^T$ is the projection of $p$ on the image plane of $s$ according to Equation \ref{eq:imagePlaneProjection}.
-Here, $Z_s(u_s,v_s)$ is the depth buffer of sensor $s$ at the pixel position $(u_s,v_s)$ and $\kappa$ is a threshold for the maximum disparity between the projection depth value and the depth buffer.
-In our experiments, we consider $\kappa=0.5$m, which allows to accurately detect occlusions.
-Figure \ref{fig:occlusion-aware} illustrates this occlusion-aware visibility model for a visible and an occluded point.
-In this figure, the depth of a point projected on the image plane matches the depth buffer measurement at the corresponding pixel if the point is visible; if the point is occluded the depth buffer value will be smaller since there is another object closer to the sensor.

-This occlusion-aware visibility model leads to an enhanced version of the visibility score of a point $p$ observed by sensor $s$, given by:

-In the case where $p$ is out of the visible frustum of sensor $s$, the visibility score is given by Equation \ref{eq:visScore}.
+The simplistic assumption that a point is visible if it is within a sensor's visible frustum is not valid for environments prone to occlusions, where the line-of-sight between the point and the sensor might be blocked.
+This section accounts for occlusions by verifying direct line-of-sight visibility between a point and sensor using a rasteriser.

+When an object is rasterised to the image plane, the orthogonal distance between the object and the sensor is stored in the corresponding pixel position of the depth buffer.
+If another object is rasterised to the same pixel, the depth buffer keeps the object closest to the camera (smallest depth) among the two, solving the occlusion problem.
+A point $p \in \mathbb{R}$ is considered to be occluded from the point of view of a sensor $s$ if $d > Z(u,v)$, where $[u, v, d]^T=\Pi(p, s)$, and $Z(u, v)$ is the depth buffer of sensor $s$.
+Figure \ref{fig:occlusion-aware} illustrates the visibility model for a visible and an occluded point.
+We force the visibility score $\Psi(p,s)$ to $0$ for occluded points, and leave it unchanged for non-occluded points.
 Note that if the point is occluded, there is no gradient signal to change the pose of the sensor in which the point is occluded.
 Yet, the occluded point can be targeted by other sensors in the network.

-The depth buffer from each sensor is re-projected into 3D space, using the inverse of Equation \ref{eq:imagePlaneProjection}, to create a 3D point cloud representing all points observed by the respective sensor.
-Effectively, the depth buffers from each sensor $s \in S$ are re-projected and aggregated into a fused point cloud $P(S)$, shown in Figure \ref{fig:simpleMesh}.
-This fused point cloud is used to compute the visibility metric $\vis(o,S)$, used by the IP method and during the system performance evaluation.